smasongarrison/D3mirt/cran-comments.md

 0 errors ✔ | 0 warnings ✔ | 2 notes ✖

+Duration: 8m 34.6s

+❯ checking installed package size ...
+NOTE
+    installed size is  5.3Mb
+    sub-directories of 1Mb or more:
+      doc   4.9Mb

+❯ checking for non-standard things in the check directory ...
+NOTE Found the following files/directories:
+    ‘RGLdevice.png’

 ## Revision 20230426

 A longer description of the package has been added in the description file.